BenjaminHelyer/bag-end/README.md

 The website uses all the happy cloud resources.
 What I mean by this: it uses a serverless resource (Lambda), a NoSQL database (DynamoDB), and a content delivery network (CloudFront).
 The repository has a CI/CD pipeline that uses IaC to deploy the resources.

+The backend and CI/CD are my implementations.
+The majority of the frontend is not mine (I used a template), though it has of course been adjusted to fit the purposes of the project.